bbbbbMatrix/ManiTaskGen/docs/INSTALLATION.md

 We use [OpenRouter](https://openrouter.ai/) API to access both open-source and closed-source VLMs.
 To benchmark VLM agents, you need to set up your OpenRouter API key and model address in the configuration file or command line arguments.

-Modify config in the ``common:openrouter:api_key`` column with your API key, and in the ``common:openrouter:model`` column with your desired model address.
+Modify config in the ``common:openrouter:api_key`` column with your API key.
+There are multiple places in the project that call VLM for different purposes, requiring modifications in different parts of the config.
+Please refer to [ReadMe.md](./ReadMe.md) for details.

 For more details on using the OpenRouter API, refer to the OpenRouter  [official documentation](https://openrouter.ai/docs/quickstart).